Red Land Cotton

 The idea of vertically integrating appealed to Yeager, and the romance and nostalgia of days gone by had resonance.

-“We could have made a high-thread-count, high-sheen sheet with the high-quality cotton we are growing, but I don’t think that would have correlated with who we are here on the farm,” says Brakefield, who researched pricing and messaging to differentiate Red Land Cotton sheets from other high-end sheets.
+“We could have made a high-thread-count, high-sheen sheet with the high-quality fibers we are growing, but I don’t think that would have correlated with who we are here on the farm,” says Brakefield, who researched pricing and messaging to differentiate Red Land Cotton sheets from other high-end sheets.
 “We wanted to make something that was different.”

 Recreating Grandma’s Sheets